Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Estimate Of Stationary Probabilities

 \section{Estimate Of Stationary Probabilities}

-Thus far, we have identified a set $\Gtilde\subseteq \cA^{\kn}$ of good strings using $n$ observations of input/outputs from $\ThetaT$.
-For strings $\w\in\Gtilde$, we have been able to estimate approximately the conditional distribution of the outputs given any input symbol, conditioned on past outputs $\w$---namely $\prob(Y|\w,X)$, or equivalently the aggregated parameters $\tilde{\theta}_\w(\cdot|\cdot)$.
-As mentioned before, it is not at all clear if this information we have obtained from the sample will allow us to say anything at all about the stationary probabilities of strings $\w\in\Gtilde$.
+Thus far, we have identified a set $\Gtilde\subseteq \cA^{\kn}$ of good strings using $n$ observations from $\ptq$.
+For strings $\w\in\Gtilde$, we have been able to estimate approximately the conditional distributions, conditioned on past strings $\w$---namely $\prob(Y|\w)$, or equivalently the aggregated parameters $\tilde{q}(\cdot|\w)$.
+As mentioned before, it is not clear if this information we have obtained from the sample will allow us to say anything at all about the stationary probabilities of strings $\w\in\Gtilde$.
 This section develops on this question, and shows how to interpret naive counts of $\w\in\Gtilde$ in the sample.